thawkins/rCandle/README.md

 ## Quick Start

-**Note**: The application is currently experiencing a UI interaction issue that prevents buttons and controls from responding to user input.
-Once resolved, the following workflow will be available:
+The application is now fully functional and ready to use!

 1. **Launch the Application**
    ```bash